Cluster analysis: Grid-based clustering

-Recent developments
+Big data

-In recent years, considerable effort has been put into improving the performance of existing algorithms.
+With the increasing need to process Big data, the willingness to trade semantic meaning of the generated clusters for performance becomes more relevant.
+Therefore, efforts have been put into improving the performance of existing algorithms.
 Among them are CLARANS, and BIRCH.
-With the recent need to process larger and larger data sets (also known as big data), the willingness to trade semantic meaning of the generated clusters for performance has been increasing.
 This led to the development of pre-clustering methods such as canopy clustering, which can process huge data sets efficiently, but the resulting "clusters" are merely a rough pre-partitioning of the data set to then analyze the partitions with existing slower methods such as k-means clustering.

+Subspace clustering

-For high-dimensional data, many of the existing methods fail due to the curse of dimensionality, which renders particular distance functions problematic in high-dimensional spaces.
-This led to new clustering algorithms for high-dimensional data that focus on subspace clustering (where only some attributes are used, and cluster models include the relevant attributes for the cluster) and correlation clustering that also looks for arbitrary rotated ("correlated") subspace clusters that can be modeled by giving a correlation of their attributes.
+For high-dimensional data, many methods fail due to the curse of dimensionality, which renders particular distance functions problematic in high-dimensional spaces.
+This led to clustering algorithms for high-dimensional data that focus on subspace clustering (where only some attributes are used, and cluster models include the relevant attributes for the cluster) and correlation clustering that also looks for arbitrary rotated ("correlated") subspace clusters that can be modeled by giving a correlation of their attributes.
 Examples for such clustering algorithms are CLIQUE and SUBCLU.

 Ideas from density-based clustering methods (in particular the DBSCAN/OPTICS family of algorithms) have been adapted to subspace clustering (HiSC, hierarchical subspace clustering and DiSH) and correlation clustering (HiCO, hierarchical correlation clustering, 4C using "correlation connectivity" and ERiC exploring hierarchical density-based correlation clusters).

 Several different clustering systems based on mutual information have been proposed.
 One is Marina Meilă's variation of information metric; another provides hierarchical clustering.
 Using genetic algorithms, a wide range of different fit-functions can be optimized, including mutual information.
 Also belief propagation, a recent development in computer science and statistical physics, has led to the creation of new types of clustering algorithms.